vsheahan/Latent-Space-Invaders/METRICS_GLOSSARY.md

 **Formula**: Usually mean squared error: `MSE(input, output)`

-**Intuition**: If the VAE learned normal patterns, it should reconstruct normal things well but struggle with anomalies.
+**Intuition**: If the VAE learned normal patterns, it should reconstruct normal things well but struggle with anomalies (attacks).

-**In this project**: Primary metric in Latent Space Invaders.
+**In Latent Space Invaders**: Primary metric.

+**My fatal assumption**: Attacks would look anomalous and have high reconstruction error.

-**Problem encountered**: VAE learned that "normal" has HUGE variety, so it reconstructed everything well.
-Attacks didn't look anomalous.
+**Brutal reality**: VAE learned that "normal" has HUGE variety.
+Long prompts, short prompts, questions, commands - all normal!
+VAE reconstructed everything well, including attacks.
+Reconstruction errors were useless for discrimination.

+**Lesson**: Just because something is an attack doesn't mean it's mathematically anomalous.
+Attacks are designed to look normal.
+That's the point.

 ---